 We recommend Scottrade, which is now Ameritrade, as one of my brokerages.
 I do so because their transaction fees are fair, and they have a ton of local offices throughout the US.
 It’s reassuring to know that if I have a problem, I can visit a local office and talk to a human being.
 And if it’s after hours, I can call and actually get in touch with someone.
 I also enjoy their research tools, like access to S&P Capital IQ.
 They also have a revolutionary service called FRIP, which Jason has spoken highly of in the past.

 We recommend Personal Capital as a portfolio management tool.
 Its service is completely free unless you decide to sign up for their financial advisor services.
-But if you’re a DIY investor like myself, then you won’t find a need for that and Personal Capital will be free.
+But if you’re a DIY investor like myself, you won’t find a need for that, and Personal Capital will be free.
 It offers a plethora of portfolio management tools and budget software.
 And its asset allocation visualizations are beautiful.
 It’s a great service, especially considering it costs $0 to use.
-You can read my review on this company, if you’re interested.
+You can read my review on this company if you’re interested.
 Although I strongly recommend Personal Capital for portfolio management, I find Mint better for budgeting.
 Mint, like Personal Capital, is free.
 I personally use both services and find them complementary.

 Great Books On Dividend Investing

 The Dividend Mantra Way

 Achieving Financial Independence By Living Below Your Means And Investing In Dividend Growth Stocks